-5 key things for online businesses to think about
+5 key things to think about during a crisis

 It’s often claimed that in the Chinese language, the word crisis has two parts – one is danger and the other is opportunity.
 Turns out President Kennedy got this translation a bit wrong.
 The second word isn’t opportunity; it’s turning point or critical moment – as in the critical moment when ‘it’ all goes bad.

 This pandemic or the COVID-19 crisis might just be one of those moments – not just in terms of Australia’s health, but rather in terms of how we run our businesses.
-This next six or so months are probably not going to be for the faint-hearted.
+These next six or so months are probably not going to be for the faint-hearted.
 However, maybe the ‘preppers’ have a point (and no, it’s has nothing to do with toilet paper).

 Of course, nothing might come your way.
 You and your business might escape completely unscathed.
 But it would probably be foolhardy to think like that, especially when some 50%+ of the population is predicted to be affected by the virus.

 So if you’ve not already thought about it, now might be a good time to think about these five things especially during this crisis;

 Think through your logistics

-The necessity of people working from home is probably a necessary thing in a COVID-19 epidemic.
+The necessity of people working from home is probably a necessary thing during this COVID-19 crisis.
 But think through the logistics of getting your products to your customers.
 Sure you could ship certain products to certain team members to look after, but what if a customer wanted product A – looked after by Sue and product B looked after by Andrew – that’s three lots of shipping.
-If you’re only doing a handful of deliveries, you might be able to struggle through on your own.
+If you’re only doing a handful of deliveries, you might be able to struggle on your own.
 But if it’s considerably more than that, you’ll probably need to outsource some, if not all of that work.

 And that’s where we might be able to help.
 If you want to take the burden of fulfilment, picking and packing, returns, etc off your plate and put it onto someone else’s, so that you can focus on actually keeping your business running through all of this, we’d love to chat.
 You never know, it might just completely change the way you do business for the better moving forward.
 Now that is an opportunity.